Add support for user-oriented time limit

 Without no doubts this feature is closely related with #8149 which will be available since Klever 0.3.

-Updated by Ilja Zakharov 12 months ago
+Updated by Ilja Zakharov over 1 year ago

 User oriented time limit is intended to solve as much tasks successfully as possible.
 It means that if a user has not enough time then he should consider reduce resources for tasks or reduce number of drivers or rules.
 But if he or she has more time then it is necessary for the solution then he can set option 'wall time limit' in job.json and set how much time it is safe to spend on solving the job.
 For instance, if the option is set to value 4 hours and Klever can solve all tasks in 3 hours it will spend an extra hour to solve timeout tasks.